 The Project hosts haematite and magnetite styles of mineralisation across numerous targets.
 The significant body of work completed to date, including extensive resource drilling and metallurgical test work, has confirmed the presence of significant iron ore deposits at Melville Bay and the ability to produce a saleable high-grade, low-impurity iron ore concentrate.

-The Amitsoq Graphite Project is located in the Nanortalik region of southern Greenland, within Alba’s wholly-owned Mineral Exploration Licence (“MEL”) 2013/06.
-In successive field seasons at Amitsoq, Alba has confirmed the presence of two high-grade flake graphite deposits on Amitsoq Island and at the new Kalaaq mainland discovery.
+The Amitsoq Graphite Project is located in the Nanortalik region of southern Greenland, within GreenRoc’s wholly-owned Mineral Exploration Licence (“MEL”) 2013/06.
+In successive field seasons at Amitsoq, the presence of two high-grade flake graphite deposits on Amitsoq Island and at the new Kalaaq mainland discovery were confirmed.
 With average grades of 28.7 and 25.6% TGC content respectively, Amitsoq is one of the highest-graded graphite projects in the world.

 Alba owns an effective interest of 11.765% in the two licences, PEDL137 and PEDL 246, which comprise the Horse Hill Oil Project, located in the Weald Basin in southern England.